Howjadoo/USAATools/USAA_OrganizeStatements/README.md

 ## USAA_OrganizeStatements.ps1

-Organize downloaded USAA PDFs into a folder hierarchy like this:
+### Windows PowerShell script to organize downloaded USAA PDFs into a folder hierarchy like this:

 * USAA Organized
    * 2019